Dogs think, feel & learn.

 Happiness

-By thinking in values, clients can verbalize the general category of what their dogs need more of to change behavior.
-This moves their thought process away from stopping an annoying behavior to, starting a new competing behavior their dog may enjoy.
+By thinking about values, trainers, and clients can verbalize the general category of what the dog needs more of to change behavior.
+This moves the thought process away from stopping annoying behaviors to starting new behaviors their dog may enjoy.

 If your dog could say: